 Determine if a significant change has occurred to the primary and/or backup ANS.
 If such changes have been implemented, verify that FEMA approval was obtained.
 Examples of what constitutes a significant change to the primary or backup ANS include:

-Addition to or upgrading of alerting or deletionre-location of devices.
+Addition to or upgrading of alerting or deletion/re-location of devices.

 A change to maintenance methods that is not addressed in the design report.